apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.1 to 3.2

-  - In Spark 3.2, money type in PostgreSQL table is converted to `StringType` and money[] type is not supported due to the JDBC driver for PostgreSQL can't handle those types properly.
+  - In Spark 3.2, PostgreSQL JDBC dialect uses StringType for MONEY and MONEY[] is not supported due to the JDBC driver for PostgreSQL can't handle those types properly.
+Previously, DoubleType and ArrayType of DoubleType are used respectively.

   - In Spark 3.2, `spark.sql.adaptive.enabled` is enabled by default.
 To restore the behavior before Spark 3.2, you can set `spark.sql.adaptive.enabled` to `false`.